juniorsundarCasual/TGT/vault/volume-4.chapter-245.md

 He was just impressed that they could be convinced and sated with a few carefully crafted words.
 'I guess if you appeal to their common sense, speak logically and do not agitate others excessively, things won't have to devolve into a round of uncivilized fisticuffs.'

 Guy returned his attention to the now unlocked doors, through which a well-dressed woman with an appealing frame walked out swaying her hips.
+Her attire had a base of pure white with a pastel shade of indigo lining it.
+Guy was certain he'd seen it somewhere before, and seeing the gold clouds hiding behind a thin veil covering her chest further affirmed his certainty.

+'It's the Cloudstrider Sect's insignia!'

 "The registration will now begin, please enter one at a time," she said with a demure voice that resounded amidst the sudden silence.
 She was a mage, and another one whose cultivation Guy could not fathom.
+Her eyes swiped past everyone and landed on Guy.
+Outwardly, there was nonchalance in her gaze.
+However, Guy could feel an inquisitive and evaluating glint in her pupils.
+Was it borne of some kind of familiarity, animosity or plain interest?
+Ultimately, it wasn't a question Guy was seeking the answer to.

-Guy lowered his gaze, gestured for Markus to do the same, and quickly scuttled passed the woman and entered the hall
+Guy lowered his head, gestured for Markus to do the same, and quickly scuttled passed the woman and entered the hall

 ____